Published 04 Dec 2015

 Judge Boddice did not accept the Defendant’s claim, instead stating:

-“I accept the Plaintiff sustained personal injury when she, as part of her normal duties of employment, attempted to resume her seat on a chair located on the plastic mat.”
+“I accept the Plaintiff sustained a personal injury when she, as part of her normal duties of employment, attempted to resume her seat on a chair located on the plastic mat.”

 The biggest factor for the judge making this determination was the fact that the Plaintiff and a colleague of hers complained about how slippery the mats were and requested they be moved away.